-- 1. CURRENT PRACTICE FOR WHICH NCQA RECOGNITION LAPSES - 2.
-FRONTLOADED PRACTICE THAT DOES NOT ACHIEVE RECOGNITION
+1. CURRENT PRACTICE FOR WHICH NCQA RECOGNITION LAPSES

+2. BLUEPRINT PRACTICE THAT DOES NOT ACHIEVE RECOGNITION

-The following table outlines relevant time frames for a hypothetical current practice with a rescore date of September 1, 2015 and an NCQA recognition lapse date of September 28, 2015:
+The following table outlines relevant time frames for a hypothetical current practice with a next anticipated submission date of August 28, 2015 and an NCQA recognition lapse date of September 28, 2015: